zeus-12/uxie/README.md

 ## REGRETS

 - [ ] 10s limit on serverless function SUCKS!
-Should've chosen drizzle/kysely over prisma (for edge functions) UGHGHH checkout [acme-corp project](https://github.com/juliusmarminge/acme-corp) => using both prisma and kysely
-- [ ] prob better to use a background runner or something and do long-polling
+Should've chosen drizzle/kysely over prisma (for edge functions) UGHGHH <=> prob better to use a background runner or something and do long-polling

-### Low priority
+### Bugs

+- [ ] add max length for all input boxes. chat, feedback, notes.
+- [ ] Run the seogets script
 - [ ] for area highlights, create a custom component with:

       - [ ] imagelink stored on editor is base64 one => possible soln: store it as base64 to the notes, then in the same addhighlighttonotes function upload it to uploadthing, and then